Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Hadron-collider phenomenology

 This behavior motivated the construction of VFNS DGLAP-evolved FFs using NRQCD inputs~\cite{Braaten:1993mp,Zheng:2019dfk,Braaten:1993rw,Chang:1992bb,Braaten:1993jn,Ma:1994zt,Zheng:2019gnb,Zheng:2021sdo,Feng:2021qjm,Feng:2018ulg}, extending from vector quarkonia~\cite{Celiberto:2022dyf,Celiberto:2023fzz} to charmed $B$ mesons~\cite{Celiberto:2022keu,Celiberto:2024omj}.
 Stability at high energies also opened new directions in exotic-hadron phenomenology, enabling fragmentation studies of doubly~\cite{Celiberto:2023rzw,Celiberto:2024beg} and fully heavy tetraquarks~\cite{Celiberto:2024mab,Celiberto:2024beg,Celiberto:2025dfe}, as well as charmed pentaquarks~\cite{Celiberto:2025ipt} and triply heavy baryons~\cite{Celiberto:2025ogy}.

-In Sections~\ref{ssec:I} and~\ref{ssec:I_phi} we present present results for rapidity distributions and angular multiplicities, respectively.
-All numerical calculations were performed by making use of {\Jethad}~\cite{Celiberto:2020wpk,Celiberto:2022rfj,Celiberto:2023fzz,Celiberto:2024mrq,Celiberto:2024swu}, a hybrid \textsc{PYTHON}/\textsc{FORTRAN} multimodular interface designed for the computation, handling, and post-processing of physical observables across multiple theoretical formalisms.
+In Sec.~\ref{ssec:uncertainty}, we outline our strategy for a systematic study of the uncertainties affecting the observables of interest.
+In Secs.~\ref{ssec:I} and~\ref{ssec:I_phi} we present results for rapidity distributions and angular multiplicities, respectively.
+All numerical calculations were performed by making use of {\Jethad}~\cite{Celiberto:2020wpk,Celiberto:2022rfj,Celiberto:2023fzz,Celiberto:2024mrq,Celiberto:2024swu}, a hybrid \textsc{Python}/\textsc{Fortran} multimodular interface designed for the computation, handling, and postprocessing of physical observables across multiple theoretical formalisms.

+While our predictions are \emph{inclusive} in the final state (\emph{i.e.}, not restricted to specific tetraquark decay channels), they remain fully compatible with existing strategies based on $[\Jpsi + \Jpsi]$ reconstruction.
+In this context, observables such as rapidity separation and jet angular multiplicity can provide valuable handles for signal isolation when used in conjunction with double‑quarkonium triggers.
+Similar approaches have been explored in past experimental studies: for instance, CMS investigated prompt double‑$\Jpsi$ production at 7~TeV~\cite{CMS:2014cmt}, and D0 at the Tevatron explored single from DPS contributions in double‑$\Jpsi$ production~\cite{D0:2014vql}.
+We believe that extending these analyses to encompass fully heavy tetraquark candidates is both feasible and timely.